DanielSSilva/blog/content/draft/Get-Missing-Azure-Resources-Powershell.md

     }
 }
 ```
 This first approach works, but it's not the most efficient.
-I'm loading _all_ the resource groups that I have access to, and only then filtering by the ones that match my team.
+I'm getting _all_ the resource groups that I have access to, and only then filtering by the ones that match my team.
 But the `Get-AzResourceGroup` has a `-Tag` parameter that allows me to filter directly on the query.

 This way, I only get the resource groups that match my criteria.

 ## 2nd approach